Jubilee Jenna Mandl

-Jubilee Jenna Mandl-Daroczy (born 2 February in Vienna) is an Austrian former figure skater who competed in ladies singles.
+Jubilee Jenna Mandl (born 2 February in Vienna) is an Austrian former figure skater who competed in ladies singles.

-She won the gold medal at the Austrian Figure Skating Championships in 1998 and 1999, was five times the European Criterium Champion in the 1990s, and was a member of the Austrian Olympic figure skating team.
+She won the gold medal at the Austrian Figure Skating Championships in 1998 and 1999, was five times the European Criterium Champion in the 1990s, Top 3 in Worlds, Top 10 in the Olympics and was a member of the Austrian Olympic figure skating team.
 She is also known for her creative spin routines and elevating the Biellmann spin as a one-handed pirouette.
-She was ranked amongst Austria’s top 10 sexiest athletes in 2005.
+She was ranked amongst world’s top 10 sexiest athletes in 2005.

 She has a multicultural background; her mother from Spanish and Philippine descent and her father with a French-Austrian background.
-She also has Norwegian and Czech lineage.
-She currently works for Hilton as a commercial director, where she met her husband, Almos Botond Daroczy.
+She also has Norwegian and Czech heritage.